More young women seek careers in booming video game industry

 FAYETTE COUNTY, Ga.
 (CBS46) – As more colleges offer scholarships for students interested in careers in the booming video game industry, more girls are jumping on board.
 Some of them

-Introduce black and women of color college students to the gaming industry & esports
+Introduce deserving high school and college students to opportunities in the gaming & esports industry

 Connect students to potential internship and full-time career opportunities in the gaming and esports industry.